 Shibui Finance is a free MCP server that connects Claude to 64 years of US stock market data.
-It covers 9,500+ NYSE and NASDAQ companies with 31M+ daily price records (1962 to present), quarterly and annual financial statements, daily valuations, and 56 pre-calculated technical indicators.
+It covers nearly 10,000 NYSE and NASDAQ companies with 31M+ daily price records (1962 to present), quarterly and annual financial statements, daily valuations, and 56 pre-calculated technical indicators.
 You connect it to Claude once and then ask questions in plain English.
 Claude queries the database directly and returns structured results.
 No downloads, no scripts, no API keys.
 Setup takes under 2 minutes on both Free and Pro plans.

 The old way: CSV uploads and API scripts